 Our Goal and Programs

 Recall that our essential goal around AI for human flourishing is to create a “channel” into which sophisticated AI professionals who are people of faith can speak directly while also providing a strong fact foundation for the voices of equally sophisticated theologians, ethicists and philosophers.
 In 2018 our channel was just a website to which a handful of writers posted book reviews, blog pieces, and news – all definitely worthy of attention but quite a limited bandwidth.
-Starting in August 2019, we began a monthly digital Newsletter featuring 3-4 essays, as well as highlighting work of our Founding Members and their participation in the broader world of AI ethics.
-Our contributors expanded from 4 writers at the beginning of the year to 13 Founding Members by year end.
-And now Founding Member Reid Maclellan has created for us a podcast series featuring interviews with five widely varied Founding Members, to launch in January.
+Starting in August 2019, we began a monthly digital Newsletter featuring 3-4 essays, as well as highlighting work of our Founding Experts and their participation in the broader world of AI ethics.
+Our contributors expanded from 4 writers at the beginning of the year to 13 Founding Experts by year end.
+And now Founding Expert Reid Maclellan has created for us a podcast series featuring interviews with five widely varied Founding Experts, to launch in January.

 Our channel has also taken the form of participation in multiple regional and national conferences and programs.
 Some of these we created ourselves (for example “Multidisciplinary AI,” an all-day program in October for the King County Bar Association, and an evening reception/conversation in November with Aaron Roth, the co-author of The Ethical Algorithm at Consortium Partner Union Church in the heart of the Amazon campus).
-Other 2019 participation involved plugging Founding Members into national and international conferences – for example, three panels for the International Association of Moral Education in Seattle, and contributors at the Techne program for pastor/theologians in Chicago.
-We also highlighted the work of Founding Members already engaged in major conferences – for example, Brian Green at the Vatican’s fall conference, Mohammad Ahmad in Cairo, and Thomas Arnold at the Association of American Religion Annual Meeting in San Diego and the Annual Meeting of the Partnership on AI in London.
-More and more, we are finding that surfacing the work our Founding Members are already doing is a significant catalyzer and connector in itself.
+Other 2019 participation involved plugging Founding Experts into national and international conferences – for example, three panels for the International Association of Moral Education in Seattle, and contributors at the Techne program for pastor/theologians in Chicago.
+We also highlighted the work of Founding Experts already engaged in major conferences – for example, Brian Green at the Vatican’s fall conference, Mohammad Ahmad in Cairo, and Thomas Arnold at the Association of American Religion Annual Meeting in San Diego and the Annual Meeting of the Partnership on AI in London.
+More and more, we are finding that surfacing the work our Founding Experts are already doing is a significant catalyzer and connector in itself.

-Not only are our Founding Members speaking but we are getting good signals that people are listening.
+Not only are our Founding Experts speaking but we are getting good signals that people are listening.
 Some are readily apparent, like the 200+ subscribers to our Newsletter even without serious social media marketing.
-Other signals emerge impromptu, like the Washington Post picking up our Newsletter editor Tim Weinhold’s great essay “We Are All Uighers”, or the news I just learned from Founding Member Mike Quinn that Union Seminary in New York invited him to speak at its AI and Ethics Forum at the end of January after finding him on our Founding Members’ page.
-Then, when I checked the Union conference schedule, I found three other Founding Members are also speaking!
+Other signals emerge impromptu, like the Washington Post picking up our Newsletter editor Tim Weinhold’s great essay “We Are All Uighers”, or the news I just learned from Founding Expert Mike Quinn that Union Seminary in New York invited him to speak at its AI and Ethics Forum at the end of January after finding him on our Founding Experts’ page.
+Then, when I checked the Union conference schedule, I found three other Founding Experts are also speaking!
 Imagine the impact we can have as we ramp up social media marketing in 2020 and our channel becomes louder and wider.

 In dog years, we’re growing rapidly and our experience of the world is expanding!
-Our mission works at three levels of a pyramid: at the top, a community of invited experts across AI-related professions and ethics, philosophy and theology (“Founding Members”); in the middle as broad a group of readers, subscribers, and interested colleagues as we can muster; and at the foundation a potentially enormous group of congregations and classrooms, led by our Consortium Partners here in the Northwest.
+Our mission works at three levels of a pyramid: at the top, a community of invited experts across AI-related professions and ethics, philosophy and theology (“Founding Experts”); in the middle as broad a group of readers, subscribers, and interested colleagues as we can muster; and at the foundation a potentially enormous group of congregations and classrooms, led by our Consortium Partners here in the Northwest.
 We’re making progress in each.

 Regarding our experts, in June I met with several key contacts in Silicon Valley to learn more about counterpart organizations and how we could connect.
 Brian Green at the Markkula Center particularly challenged us to expand nationally, telling us there was nobody else doing this work cross-faith and across tech and humanities disciplines.
-Our board agreed in July and since then our Founding Member community has grown from 25 to 54 and geographically from the Northwest to Founding Members in ten states as well as Oxford, England and Brussels.
-We are also finding emerging areas of focus among our Founding Members such as a half dozen engaged in health care-related subjects, and an equal number interpreting AI impacts on media and culture.
+Our board agreed in July and since then our Founding Expert community has grown from 25 to 54 and geographically from the Northwest to Founding Experts in ten states as well as Oxford, England and Brussels.
+We are also finding emerging areas of focus among our Founding Experts such as a half dozen engaged in health care-related subjects, and an equal number interpreting AI impacts on media and culture.

 At the middle level of readers/supporters, our new monthly newsletter subscriber base continues to grow, while our “grass roots” congregations and classrooms of our Consortium Partners include a major synagogue, two mosques, two Protestant congregations, and the three largest four-year colleges and universities in the Seattle area.

-We’re especially excited that through new Founding Members like Don Howard and Brian Green, our reach extends to ethics institutes outside our region that are not formal partners but which provide us with rich potential resources for further connection.
+We’re especially excited that through new Founding Experts like Don Howard and Brian Green, our reach extends to ethics institutes outside our region that are not formal partners but which provide us with rich potential resources for further connection.
 These include Notre Dame’s new Technology Ethics Center and the veteran Markkula Center for Applied Ethics at Santa Clara University.
-Together with our three Founding Members engaged with our Consortium Partner Initiative for Ethics and Transformative Technology at Seattle University, these connections provide a great opportunity for cross fertilization of connections and ideas in the Catholic faith.
-Other Founding Members are helping us make similar connections with other Christian colleges, congregations, NGO’s and institutes; the Islamic global community; Jewish congregations and organizations; and Buddhist schools and institutes.
+Together with our three Founding Experts engaged with our Consortium Partner Initiative for Ethics and Transformative Technology at Seattle University, these connections provide a great opportunity for cross fertilization of connections and ideas in the Catholic faith.
+Other Founding Experts are helping us make similar connections with other Christian colleges, congregations, NGO’s and institutes; the Islamic global community; Jewish congregations and organizations; and Buddhist schools and institutes.

 So where do we go in 2020?